-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome
+- Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome

 Concerns and referrals will be kept in a separate child protection file for each child, held electronically on CPOMS.
 Access is restricted and monitored by the Headteacher, DSL and the Deputy DSL.
 Hard copies of records or reports relating to Safeguarding and Child Protection concerns are kept in a separate, confidential file, securely stored away from the main student file.
 Authorisation to access these records is controlled by the Headteacher and DSL.